 The University of Toronto is committed to accessibility.
-If you require accommodations for a disability, or have any accessibility concerns about the course, the classroom or course materials, please contact Accessibility Services as soon as possible: disability.services@utoronto.ca or http://studentlife.utoronto.ca/accessibility.
+If you require accommodations for a disability, or have any accessibility concerns about the course, the classroom or course materials, please contact Accessibility Services as soon as possible: disability.services@utoronto.ca.
+Although we do not have in-class examinations if you need to contact them for this or another class you can find out more information about Accommodated Testing Services here: https://lsm.utoronto.ca/ats/.